 Middle States Association of Colleges and Schools, Northwest Commission on Colleges and Universities, North Central Association of Colleges and Schools, New England Association of Schools and Colleges, Southern Association of Colleges and Schools, and Western Association of Schools and Colleges.

 Applicants with a degree earned outside of the United States must provide evidence of degree equivalency to a degree earned in the United States.
 Credentials should be evaluated by an official credential evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
 A list of members of NACES can be found at www.naces.org

-CFLEs with Full Certification need to document continuing education credit (a minimum of 100 Contact Hours or 10 CEUs) every five years showing that they are staying current in the field of Family Life Education.
-This is shown by documenting completion of continuing education activities in 2 of these areas: Academic Preparation, Professional Development and/or Work Experience.
+CFLEs with full certification need to document continuing education credit (a minimum of 100 contact hours) every five years to show that they are staying current in the field of Family Life Education.
+This is shown by documenting completion of continuing education activities in: Academic Preparation, Professional Development and/or Work Experience.